djwatson/hawk/doc/HACKING.md

 # VM

-The rest of the VM and JIT can then be built in to libboom_vm.
+The rest of the VM and JIT can then be built in to libhawk_vm.
 It can be either a static or dynamic library based on CMAKE config options.
 The main entry point is run(...).
 There are also various config options possible.

 # Main

-There are two executables generated: boom, and libboom_exe.
+There are two executables generated: hawk, and libhawk_exe.
 The latter is used for the --exe option, so end user scripts can be made in to executable files easily.
-It's also quite possible to use libboom_vm directly, but it's under-documented.
+It's also quite possible to use libhawk_vm directly, but it's under-documented.
 It's even possible to drop the standard library completely, for an extremely small runtime.

 Debugging